 What makes an organization great to work for?
 Magnet matters!

-As you consider job opportunities in health care, please note that Salem Health has been Magnet™-designated since 2010.
+As you consider job opportunities in health care, please note that Salem Hospital has been Magnet™-designated since 2010.
 Magnet is the highest and most prestigious distinction a health care organization can receive for nursing excellence and high-quality patient care.
 Only 8 percent of hospitals achieve this gold standard.

 Magnet, combined with our Lean principles and methods, reflects a culture of respect for the people who do the work.
 Our structures and processes ensure the voice of the front line is heard, leading to continuous improvement in patient care, work environment and staff satisfaction.